trozodejamon/CMINT/README.md

 1. CMINT will abort input or execution with an error message, whereas original Z80 MINT often will continue.
 2. If there aren't enough elements in the stack, original Z80 MINT will often retrieve 0, but CMINT will trigger a stack underflow error.
 3. CMINT has a \\m bytecode that will immediately push the current milliseconds elapsed since bootup or since the last timer overflow.
+4. CMINT uses sandboxed, pre-allocated spaces for the built-in variables and the user defined dictionary of words.
+If you clear a definition, fragmentation will occur that can only be fixed with a reset.
+See mint.h for the defines that indicate the maximum input buffer and execution buffer sizes.
+The execution buffer (execBuf) is where user defined words are stored).

 ## Porting Instructions
 1. You need to take the mint.c and mint.h files (renaming extensions as needed for convenience), add it to the project of your platform/IDE of choice.